sampsyo/home/_drafts/turnt.md

 We'll test the venerable [Unix `wc` command][wc].

 The first thing we need is an input file.
-This is a critical thing about this style of testing: it assumes the thing you want to test is a program that transforms text into text.
+This is a critical thing about this style of testing: it assumes the thing you want to test is a program that transforms text into other text.
 Fortunately, that describes lots of compiler-like things, and it also describes our SUT, `wc`.
 Let's make a test file, `hi.t`: